 Mapping and monitoring food system flows to inform policy-makers and problem-solvers

 In today’s globalized and rapidly urbanizing world the concept of “food systems” is becoming a central, unavoidable component to analyzing and understanding food insecurity and malnutrition.
 Food systems thinking is critical to being able to better identify key entry points for policies and innovations that address food security, health and nutrition.

 While progress is being made around definitions, indicators, and metrics, researchers and analysts are still asking big questions about food systems such as:

 - How do we address the complex, multi-scale nature of food systems?

 - What are the implications of food systems fluidness on capturing, documenting and understanding the flow of products?

-- How do these dynamics inform actors and give feedback into related to food systems?
+- How do these dynamics inform actors and give feedback related to food systems?

 A big data approach is needed to address these challenges and devise a solution that will empower new insights and understandings related to food systems.
 This Inspire project seeks a substantial step forward toward mapping and visualizing food system flows – one that will illuminate the dynamic pathways of food from production to consumption and illustrate the driving factors behind changes in food systems.
-All of which will support and inform efforts to bring about better outcomes related to nutrition, health, and the environment.
+Building this whole-of-system understanding will support and inform efforts to bring about better outcomes related to nutrition, health, and the environment.